Planning Infrastructure Contributions

 Advice for applicants

-a unilateral undertaking in the appropriate format (see the four model legal agreements (unilateral undertakings)
+- a draft unilateral undertaking in the appropriate format (see the model legal agreements (unilateral undertakings)

-If you would like the Councils Legal Service to undertake the legal work on your behalf and prepare an undertaking for signature by all parties, please send the legal costs sum of £250 with your application and Land Registry Title Number(s).
+If you would like the Council’s Legal Service to undertake the legal work on your behalf and prepare an undertaking for signature by all parties, please send the legal costs sum of £250 with your application and up to date copies of your Land Registry title register and plan.

 If there is a mortgage on the land, you should allow plenty of time for the mortgagee to sign the document and you may wish to instruct your solicitor prior to submitting the application to get the document prepared and signed.